SamCommit/AlgoTradingAssessment/README.md

 - **Sell Orders**: These are also stored in a TreeMap and sorted by price from lowest to highest.

 The order book supports this functionality:
-- **Add Order**: Adds an order to the specified side of the order book.
+- **addOrder**: Adds an order to the specified side of the order book.
-- **Modify Order**: Adjusts the quantity of an existing order, causing it to reset its priority.
+- **modifyOrder**: Adjusts the quantity of an existing order, causing it to reset its priority.
-- **Delete Order**: Removes an order from the orderbook book chosen by its ID.
+- **deleteOrder**: Removes an order from the orderbook book chosen by its ID.
-- **Get Orders**: Retrieves a list of all orders for the specified side of the order book (BUY or SELL).
+- **getOrders**: Retrieves a list of all orders for the specified side of the order book (BUY or SELL).

 ### OrderBookTest